 Entity & Members

 Entities ( real-world ) objects and their attributes (properties ) .
 Example Student is an entity and his Name , age , address , gender etc are attributes

 The logical association and way of interaction between entities enforced by using cardinalities and modalities .
-Example Student studies in a University .
+Example , Student studies in a University .
 When we link them we need to define how should they interact.
-Meaning is how many students can be in a university at maximum and minimum .
+Because , data modelling requires that a relationship between entities must have a minimum & maximum association.
+For instance , here we need to know how many students can be in a university at maximum and minimum.

 This is all linked together by Crow’s Foot Notation .
 Check a sample ERD for a University Management System